status-im/status-web/apps/website/docs/status-communities/about-view-only-channels.md

 - **Voting or pooling areas**

-  Because members with view-only access can still [react][react-and-reply-to-messages] to messages in view-only channels, owners can use them for voting on different topics or proposals.
+  Because members with view-only access can still [react](../messaging-and-web3-browser/react-and-reply-to-messages.md) to messages in view-only channels, owners can use them for voting on different topics or proposals.